you would hear and see, well, nothing!

 In the real world, there are Catering and fuel trucks, follow me cars, stairs, baggage carts, docking systems and of course, passengers boarding or disembarking.

 Lots of things happen when an aircraft parks at the gate, with all kinds of dynamics taking place.
 In the default FSX, you taxi in, and assuming you are at a default FSX airport, stop and shutdown following your checklists, and as the engines slowly wind down; you would hear and see, well, nothing!

 With that now said, I do not wish to diminish FSX, it was and still is an excellent flight simulator, given it was last released in 2009, it is an aging title.
 With the addition of a range of add-ons by specialty developers, some of the shortcomings of FSX can be overcome and collectively, albeit, at some cost, the simulator can be made much more realistic and enjoyable.

 GSX, Ground Services for FSX is one of those add-ons.
 It has been around a while now and has been well received by the flight simulation community.
 Its simulates the ground services using advanced animations and sounds which have always been missing in the default FSX, and it does this well.
 This add-on adds a lot to the simulations feeling of immersion.

 The first thing to be said is that this product works for all FSX default and popular third party airports.
-The animations are superb, but while it is stunning visually, it is the sounds which add the polish to this product.
+All animations are superb, but while it is stunning visually, it is the sounds which add the polish to this product.

 The Two Main Services